May 14, 2020

 Q: What insurance companies are offering HSAs these days?
 In the past two years, I haven’t been able to find one that offers an HSA.

 A: Most insurance companies do not directly offer HSA accounts but rather health insurance plans that can work WITH an HSA that is administered by a bank or credit union.
-These plans often come with higher deductible and monthly premiums but the benefit of being able to sock away tax-free contributions to the HSA account often outstrips the additional costs of the plan.
+These plans often come with a higher deductible and monthly premiums but the benefit of being able to sock away tax-free contributions to the HSA account often outstrips the additional costs of the plan.
 We suggest talking to your bank or credit union about an HSA first and then hitting the insurance carrier for plans that can help.

 Q: If my partner has good health insurance for the family, is it still beneficial to get second health insurance out of my revenue?